6 Things I Learned In 2016

 I always recommend looking back over those perilous moments and review what you did right or wrong.
 That way you can lean on the same strengths or become self-aware of your weaknesses when a similar event occurs in the future.
 Believe me, it's going to happen again at some point.

-- Things are never as good or as bad as you think they are.
+2. Things are never as good or as bad as you think they are

 The media headlines always live on the extremes.
 This is either the greatest market opportunity in the history of the world or the biggest exuberant bubble that is moments away from popping.
 The truth is usually much more nuanced and moderate, but temperance doesn't drive clicks and eyeballs.